SEE, I TOLD YOU –

 • our confidential information betrayed by a trusted friend, relative, spouse or professional …..

-• we get so caught up in unresolved grief that we can’t open ourselves up to others, terrified we’ll be left alone again
+• we get so caught up in unresolved grief that we can’t open ourselves up to others, terrified we’ll be left alone again, as if we’re still living in that household & still 5 years old!

-• we have problems trusting even the positive, healthy & consistent behavior of someone who is sincere
+• because of S-H, we can’t believe that we deserve attention, or anyone’s care & concern for us, so have a problem trusting even the positive, healthy & consistent behavior of someone who is sincere

 • there’s no such thing as a healthy relationship